You are here

 I have three fully funded positions to allow you to work towards a PhD in the following areas:

-1. Structural vibration (1 post, non-UK students welcome): This post is partially funded by the industry (Vestas Aircoil A/S) and partially by the research council.
-It requires building computational models concerning the structural dynamics of heat exchangers that have a generic architecture involving tubes and fins.
-Due to the construction, the structure possesses closely spaced modes (i.e. near-degenerate frequencies).
+Post 1.
+Structural vibration (1 post, non-UK students welcome): This post is partially funded by the industry (Vestas Aircoil A/S) and partially by the research council.
+The project requires building computational models concerning the structural dynamics of heat exchangers that have a generic architecture involving tubes and fins.
+Due to their construction, these structures possess closely spaced vibration modes (i.e. near-degenerate frequencies).
 Producing digital twins for this class of problems is inherently challenging.
-The work would involve a combination of theoretical analysis, computations and laboratory experiments.
+The work would involve a combination of theoretical analyses, computations and laboratory experiments.
 International students may apply.
-The deadline to apply for this post is (preferably) 30/03/2023, as I need to put forward the case to a panel soon after in order to secure international fees.
+The deadline to apply for this post is Monday 17/04/2023, as I need to put forward the case to a panel soon after in order to secure international fees.
 Duration of award: up to 4 years.
 You must start by autumn 2023.

 You must possess a good undergraduate and master's degrees in a relevant area (mechanical engineering, aerospace engineering, civil engineering, applied mechanics, physics, or mathematics).
 Exceptional candidates with only an undergraduate degree will be considered.
 Experience and interest in vibration and structural dynamics are of advantage.